Back to blog

 cache.delete(key)

-When not to cache
+When to skip the cache

 1. The read is already cheap and low volume.